 If you don’t have a bread machine, watch garage sales or Craigslist for them.
 I think many people clean out large appliances like these fairly regularly.
 There are also some economical versions on Amazon.
-This bread machine is very similar to mine (affiliate link) and one that I would definitely consider purchasing if I wanted to bake bread regularly, without the fuss of the oven.
+This bread machine is very similar to mine and one I would definitely consider purchasing if I wanted to bake bread regularly, without the fuss of the oven.

 I started with my reliable white bread recipe.
 It is slightly different from my oven baked white bread, but still delicious.
 I combined all the ingredients in my canning jars and stored them in the pantry.
 I also discovered that a 5 pound bag of flour will make 5 jars of bread machine mix, using the following recipe.

-Now, when I need a loaf of homemade bread, I add some water to my bread machine, dump in a jar of homemade bread mix, and hit start.
+Now, when I need a loaf of homemade bread, I add some water and butter to my bread machine, dump in a jar of homemade bread mix, and hit start.
 In less than a minute, I have bread baking in my bread machine.

 If you have a bread machine that you haven’t used in awhile, these mixes will help you enjoy your bread machine again.
 Save yourself some time and money, and spend a couple minutes mixing up these mixes.
 You’ll be very glad you did!